 HECTOLITRE covers 50% of the accommodation costs, and offers studio, communication, networking and possibility to engage the building or intersect the coexisting projects.
 HECTOLITRE has no budget allocated for production, but will assist with available material and a help will come from professional community working and living in-situ.

-Artist covers following 50% of accommodation costs, which is in total 400 euros (for two months period).
-HECTOLITRE provides an invitation letter, but can’t not search for external residency funding.
+The artist covers the following 50% of accommodation costs, which is in total 600 euros (for three months period).
+HECTOLITRE provides an invitation letter, but can’t help with the search for external residency funding.

 The residency invites artists/thinkers to reflect on the subjects of community and/or memory, as these are the two main challenges of the project of HECTOLITRE.
 How to connect communities that coexist in a single neighborhood?
 How do we speak about an unusual building with a peculiar memory?
 How do we go beyond the legacy of the building?
 What does it mean to create a memory of growing relations and exchanges?
 How to place an artist within a community and strengthen a collectivity within art?

-The research should be an independent and site-specific initiative, adjusted for a 2-month residency, but resulting in a concrete reflection communicated publicly trough a talk, performance, installation or screening.
+The research should be an independent and site-specific initiative, adjusted for a 3-month residency, but resulting in a concrete reflection communicated publicly through a talk, performance, installation or screening (depending on the actual sanitary situation).

-Artists/thinkers-in-residence will have a cozy room in a flat-share with two other artists, access to a rooftop and the shared living spaces within a co-working space oriented toward graphics and image.
-The kitchen and the living room are shared with the Playful studio, which is a collective working in the field of visual creation.
+Artists/thinkers-in-residence will have a cozy room in a flat-share with two other artists, access to a rooftop and other common venues (kitchen, meeting rooms, edit room) within the Studio Hectolitre, a hybrid living&working space oriented toward art, culture and film.

-Artists/thinkers-in-residence will have access to a working space, either in Shared Atelier Partagé (shared art-studio), or Trait d’Union (open community space), depending on the nature of the work.
+Artists/thinkers-in-residence will have access to private working space at Trait d’Union (open community space), or a desk-based working station, depending on the nature of the work.

 An atypical building with venues adaptable to shared studios, exhibitions, performing arts, encounters and presentation, vitrine art, co-working.